 How much does it cost to make a Power of Attorney?

-We offer affordable, fixed fees, which are substantially lower than those of typical local firms of solicitors, according to our market research.
+We offer affordable, fixed fees to make powers of attorney, which are substantially lower than those of typical local firms of solicitors, according to our market research.
 We can do this because of our low overheads, and because as a small business, we are not obliged to charge you VAT.
-Please get in touch and we will be glad to discuss costs with you.